wbrowar/craft-communicator/README.md

 ![Screenshot](resources/img/widgets.png)

-> For users of [Guide](https://plugins.craftcms.com/guide) 1.3.x: This plugin is a replacement for the three widgets that are included in Guide.
-These three widgets and all of their data will be removed from Guide in a future update.
+> For users of [Guide](https://plugins.craftcms.com/guide) 1.3.x and below: This plugin is a replacement for the three widgets that are included in Guide.
+These three widgets and all of their data will be removed from Guide in a future update: Website Updates, Welcome Widget, and Email Support.

 ## Requirements